Police: LA street gangs behind brazen ‘follow-home’ holdups

-LOS ANGELES (AP) — Los Angeles street gangs are behind brazen robberies in which people are followed home from fancy locations, stripped of a fortune in jewelry or other goods and sometimes shot, police said Tuesday.
+LOS ANGELES — Los Angeles street gangs are behind brazen robberies in which people are followed home from fancy locations, stripped of a fortune in jewelry or other goods and sometimes shot, police said Tuesday.

 At least 17 gangs, most of them based in South Los Angeles, had independently staged robberies, sometimes using spotters to target people wearing high-end watches or driving expensive cars, Capt.
 Jonathan Tippet, who spearheads an LAPD “follow-home robbery” task force, told the city Police Commission.